 SPARK program (St Vincent de Paul Society NSW)

-SPARK partners with local schools to enhance the school's ability to support newly arrived families.
-Placing the school at the center of the initiative provides an important entry-point for families with early intervention, support and referral to other services.
+SPARK was a community based program offered by the St Vincent de Paul Society that engaged volunteers to provide education and settlement support to newly arrived children and families of refugee backgrounds.
+SPARK partnered with local schools to enhance the school's ability to support newly arrived families.
+Placing the school at the center of the initiative provided an important entry-point for families with early intervention, support and referral to other services.